Frojd/Wagtail-Pipit/docs/running-python-locally.md

         - PYTHON_HOST=http://host.docker.internal
 ```

-- If you have a existing web container, remove it `docker-compose rm web`
+If you have a existing web container, remove it `docker-compose rm web`

-- Create a custom .env file for your local db instance
+Create a custom .env file for your local db instance

 ```
 touch src/.env.local
 ```

-- And supply proper env configuration so we can connect to docker db from our local python interpreter
+And supply your env configuration, you can usually just copy paste the values you would have from `/docker/config/web.env` and only replace `DATABASE_HOST`.

 ```
 DJANGO_SETTINGS_MODULE=pipit.settings.local